bgd-labs/aave-governance-v3/docs/overview.md

 <br>

-- [PermissionedPayloadsController](../src/contracts/payloads/PermissionedPayloadsController.sol): permissioned version of payloads controller.
+- [PermissionedPayloadsController](../src/contracts/payloads/PermissionedPayloadsController.sol): permissioned version of the payloads controller.

-  Only payloads manager can create payloads.
-Payloads creation and queuing is atomic operation for this contract, once payload is created it's automatically queued.
-This contract needed to let trusted entities submit protocol changes without governance cycle, but with timelock.
-Timelock leaves a gap to react in case invalid or malicious payload was submitted.
+  Only the payloads manager can create payloads.
+Payload creation and queuing is an atomic operation for this contract.
+Once a payload is created, it's automatically queued.
+This contract is needed to let trusted entities submit protocol changes without a governance cycle, but with a timelock.
+The timelock leaves a gap to react in case an invalid or malicious payload is submitted.

 <br>